rsinger86/drf-flex-fields/README.md

 # Changelog <a id="changelog"></a>

+## 0.9.3 (August 2021)

+- Fixes bug where custom parameter names were not passed when constructing nested serializers.
+Thanks @Kandeel4411!

 ## 0.9.2 (June 2021)

 - Ensures `context` dict is passed down to expanded serializers.
 Thanks @nikeshyad!